 ESPWA’s facilities will also be used for family programs such as parenting and literacy classes, counseling and even business training.

-Overture has worked with us through these mission changes and is fully committed to supporting ESPWA's goals.
+Overture has worked with ESPWA through these mission changes and is fully committed to supporting ESPWA's goals.

 Question: Will religious instruction, prayer, worship and pastoral activities continue at the heart of programming at ESPWA?

-Yes, absolutely Catholic religious education and pastoral activities will continue as a core element of our child development and morale values education at ESPWA schools.
-Religious education is a routine weekly class in our schools with a structured curriculum, guided by a local Catholic Priest.
+Yes, absolutely religious education and pastoral activities will continue as a core element of our child development and morale values education at ESPWA schools.
+Religious education is a routine weekly class in our schools with a structured curriculum, guided by local religious leaders.

 Our pastoral programs extend religious education into our after school activities.
-These activities include sacramental development (for those who choose the Catholic faith), liturgical formation (choir, altar servers, readers, etc.) and youth service activities (at ESPWA and in the community).
+These activities include sacramental development and liturgical formation (for those who choose the Catholic faith), and youth service activities (at ESPWA and in the community).
 We have expanded our enrollment in the school and after school activities to include more local community students who benefit greatly from these opportunities.

-Weekly Mass is also offered by a visiting Catholic Priest and open to community families.
+Weekly Mass is also offered by a visiting Catholic Priest and open to community families on the campus.
 In addition, we work with many Catholic churches in nearby communities coordinating parent training, child advocacy discussions, food distributions, and the annual Box of Joy distributions (coordinated with Cross Catholic Outreach).

-Question: How do I change my monthly gift from Free the Kids to Overture International to support ESPWA?
+Question: How do I change my monthly gift to Overture International to support ESPWA?

-We are so grateful for your past support of Free the Kids, and our hope is that you continue your support of ESPWA through Overture International.
+We are so grateful for your past support and our hope is that you continue your support of ESPWA through Overture International.
 As you well know, ESPWA provides life-changing programs and services to children and families in southern Haiti.
 It is only through generous donations from partners like you that we can continue in that mission.